-2. Minimum Qualifications for Applicants

-- A. All applicants must satisfy the minimum qualifications, including applicants eligible for direct entry or direct interview.
-(DOL) - B. The Bureau affirms that both U.S. citizens and eligible non-citizens, who are authorized to work in the U.S., can participate in a registered apprenticeship so long as they meet the qualifications and requirements for enrollment into a particular program and are not required by law, regulation, or government contract to be a U.S. citizen (Office of Apprenticeship Bulletin No 2023-42, January 5, 2023). - C. It is recommended that all applicants, to be eligible, should 18 years or age, unless a high school graduate at the age of 17 years.
-(VII.
-A) - D. The applicant must furnish proof of age, if under 18.
-(VII.
-C) - E. The applicant must be a high school graduate or possess a G.E.D.
-(VII.
-D) - F. The applicant must furnish a record of school and grades obtained.
-(VII.
-D) - G. The applicant must be safety minded and willing to practice same.
-(VII.
-E) - H. The applicant must meet the minimum scores on one of the following assessments: (VII.
-F)
+- 2. Minimum Qualifications for Applicants (Source: Current Standards, VII) - A. All applicants must satisfy the minimum qualifications, including applicants eligible for direct entry or direct interview. - B. The Bureau affirms that both U.S. citizens and eligible non-citizens, who are authorized to work in the U.S., can participate in a registered apprenticeship so long as they meet the qualifications and requirements for enrollment into a particular program and are not required by law, regulation, or government contract to be a U.S. citizen (Office of Apprenticeship Bulletin No 2023-42, January 5, 2023). - C. Applicants must be at least 17 years of age.
+(Current, VII.
+A) - D. Applicants must be a high school graduate or show documentation of equivalency.
+(Current, VII.
+A) - E. Applicants must be physically fit and able to perform the tasks of the trade with or without reasonable accommodation.
+(Current, VII.
+B) - F. Applicants must furnish proof of age if under 18 years of age.
+(Current, VII.
+C)